 What is clear is that alcohol addiction is a real disease that can cause changes to the brain as well as various health issues.
 The former causes an individual to lose control of their actions while the latter can cause considerable distress.

 Alcoholism can show up in a variety of ways and the disease’s severity, the frequency of drinking, and the type of alcohol consumed all vary from one person to another.
-Some people binge drink, consuming excessive amounts of alcohol at a go then stay sober for a while and others spend all day drinking heavily.
+Some people binge drink, consuming excessive amounts of alcohol and then stay sober for a while and others spend all day drinking heavily.

 Alcohol Addiction Treatment